Astrophysics Wrapped 2025: Year-in-Review of Every Astrophysics arXiv Paper from 2025: Results and Discussion

 We acknowledge that this method can have errors and is likely to have some miscounting.
-However, we have done random checks for each of the objects we search for and find near perfect matches for all of them.
-We only find a few miscounts when searching for Messier Catalogue objects owing to the fact that the string matching is very simplistic for such objects, making the searching sensitive to errors.
+However, we have done random checks as mentioned in Section \ref{methods} for each of the objects we search for and find near perfect matches for all of them.
+We only find a few miscounts when searching for Messier Catalogue objects owing to the fact that the string matching is very simplistic for such objects (since the search is for objects starting with a capital M or the word Messier and followed by a number), making the searching sensitive to errors.
 For example, we find a paper about testing Apple M1 chips counted as a Messier 1 reference.
 We do not make an effort to fix this, considering how few and far apart these errors are and the fact that they do not significantly change any of the conclusions.
 We would like to note that the more complex searches like those for GWs, GRBs, FRBs, exoplanets and SN are less sensitive to those kinds of errors and are extremely likely to have no errors at all.
 This is supported by the fact that we encountered no errors during our random checks for these objects.
 This is currently the best method we have for searching for these objects.
 Although this method already works very well, we do plan to experiment with other, possibly cleaner, methods in the future.